-This is a first prize entry for flood design housing competition in 2008 launched by Norwich Union, with the support of the Royal Institute of British Architects (RIBA), aimed to see how architects would tackle the problem of building on flood plains in a liveable, workable and insurable way.
+Awarded first prize winner, this is an entry for flood design housing competition in 2008 launched by Norwich Union, with the support of the Royal Institute of British Architects (RIBA), aimed to see how architects would tackle the problem of building on flood plains in a liveable, workable and insurable way.

 The close relationship between land development, drainage management and housing design is significant in this design approach to flood resistant housing.
 The design of houses in relation to their private open spaces, the street, the neighbourhood and overall masterplan are interrelated in minimising the damaging effects of flooding.
 The housing masterplan revolves around Sustainable Urban Drainage Systems (SUDS) which endeavour to mimic the natural movement of water from a development, thus reducing the risk of floods to houses.
 Instead of streets with cars, permeable surfaces and swales are designed along the front of houses which are connected to nnearby basins and retention ponds.
 They work as a system to retain storm water and runoffs from hard surfaces.
 The removal of the street also means that the large swathe of paved and green space in front of houses can potentially become a valuable social space for the community.

 The proposed flood resistant single family dwellings are based on the terrace house typology, arranged back-to-back.
 This arrangement allows the creation of a raised public footpath at first floor level along the rear of the houses.
 During a flood, it becomes a safe access route for victims and emergency relief teams.
 Courtyards are inserted into each house to bring light and air to the rear ground floor living spaces, which will otherwise become inhabitable due to the back-to-back arrangement.
 Each courtyard will be landscaped and its porous surfaces are effective in reducing the quantity of surface water run-off.
 To further reduce the rate of run-off, roof gardens and rain-water harvesting systems are introduced to each house.